piegrh/Unity-Code-Transmitter/README.md

 ## CodeTransmitterController
 Sample component that shows how a CodeTransmitter can be controlled.
-This component will keep transmitting "SOS" with a delay between every transmission.
+This component will keep transmitting a message with a delay between every transmission.
 ![alt text](https://i.imgur.com/1JZCD3K.png)
 The component requires a CodeTransmitter component.